seclab-ucr/UBITect/README.md

     $cd KLEE
     $./build-klee.sh
 ```
-Now the ready to use binary are path/to/UBITect/build/bin/ubitect and path/to/UBITect/KLEE/klee/build/bin/klee
+Now the ready to use binaries are path/to/UBITect/build/bin/ubitect and path/to/UBITect/KLEE/klee/build/bin/klee

 ## How to use UBITect
 This section shows the essential steps to apply UBITect to the target code, we will have a detailed step by step tutorial with a concrete example in the next section.